bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 ## Interoperability between V2 and V3

 When a product option is created in V2 and assigned to a product, editing the global option using the V3 Catalog API will automatically copy the V2 global product option to a local product variant option or modifier.
-This is triggered by an `UPDATE ` or `DELETE` to either the [Product Options](https://developer.bigcommerce.com/api-reference/store-management/catalog/product-options/getoptions) or [Product Modifiers](https://developer.bigcommerce.com/api-reference/store-management/catalog/product-modifiers/getmodifiers) endpoints.
+This is triggered by an `UPDATE ` or a `DELETE` call to either the [Product Options](https://developer.bigcommerce.com/api-reference/store-management/catalog/product-options/getoptions) or [Product Modifiers](https://developer.bigcommerce.com/api-reference/store-management/catalog/product-modifiers/getmodifiers) endpoints.

 **What this does is:**
 - Changes the `option_value` > `id`.
 Not the `option_id`.